Marvel movie sale: Get Thor, Ant-Man, Infinity War and more for $10 each

 Depending on how you see Avengers: Endgame -- IMAX, Real 3D -- you could spend upwards of $30 or more per person to see the Marvel movie when it hits theaters April 26.
 But for that same price, you can own the streaming version of three MCU movies, too -- thanks to a big sale that's happening across numerous digital retailers, including Amazon, Vudu, iTunes and Google Play.

-The following films can be purchased in digital HD format for just $9.99: Captain America: Civil War; Avengers: Infinity War; both Ant-Man movies; all three Thor movies; Iron Man 3 and Spider-man: Homecoming.
+The following films can be purchased in digital HD format for just $9.99: Captain America: Civil War; Avengers: Infinity War; both Ant-Man movies; all three Thor movies; Iron Man 3 and Spider-Man: Homecoming.
 The Incredible Hulk is also available for $7.99.
-Normally, these movies go for closer to $19.99.
+Normally, they go for closer to $19.99.

-Jump to movie listNow, before you whip out the credit card, keep a few things in mind:

-- Note that all of the movies below support Movies Anywhere, so if you buy them on one service, you can cross-link to others.
+- All of the movies below support Movies Anywhere, so if you buy them on one service, you can cross-link to others.
 In other words, you can buy Ant-Man on Amazon, and it can automatically be ported to iTunes and Vudu, or vice versa, at no additional charge.

 - Most of the movies offer a version with DVD-style extras (behind-the-scenes documentaries, etc.) at no extra charge.
 We've linked to both below, but why not get the extras for free?